 GlobalSign and Certificate Transparency

-GlobalSign supports Certificate Transparency and the Google CT policy to promote transparency and openness.
+GlobalSign supports Certificate Transparency and the Google CT policy to promote transparency and openness in the ePKI ecosystem.
 For further inquiries, please feel free to submit a support ticket.

 2. Google Certificate Transparency Policy